wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

-w - wipe the recorded or opened data in the temporary storage s - save all data from the temporary storage in a new local file l - load the local file's "test0" content into the temporary storage
+w - wipe the recorded or opened data in the temporary storage s - save all data from the temporary storage in a new local file l - load the local file's "test0" content into the temporary storage p - replay the data in the temporary storage

 Using the HoloLens Emulator will grant access to the following